zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 ## Annotation Pipelines
 While I did use a [Kaggle dataset](https://www.kaggle.com/datasets/medali1992/cheque-images) to fine tune my model, I also wanted to keep my solution as close to the real-world setting as possible.
 In my experience, companies have to spend a good amount of time on annotation when solving complex problems involving use of unstructured data.
 So I thought it would be useful if the solution could include support for annotating new data to train the model.
 This component consisted of 2 small pipelines:

-1. *Cheque Labelling Pipeline:*
+### Cheque Labeling Pipeline:*

-This pipeline was used to do the labelling setup in `Label Studio` which was the `annotator` component offered via ZenML that I used as part of the solution.
+This pipeline was used to do the labeling setup in `Label Studio` which was the `annotator` component offered via ZenML that I used as part of the solution.
 It included the following steps:

-### Create Dataset:
+#### Create Dataset:
-This step was used to create a labelling project (or dataset) inside Label Studio with the desired `dataset_name` and OCR task labelling config.
+This step was used to create a labeling project (or dataset) inside Label Studio with the desired `dataset_name` and OCR task labeling config.
-At the time of developing this solution, OCR labelling task was not supported directly via ZenML for Label Studio but through the competition I got the chance to add this as a small [contribution](https://github.com/zenml-io/zenml/pull/1062) to ZenML source code.
+At the time of developing this solution, OCR labeling task was not supported directly via ZenML for Label Studio but through the competition I got the chance to add this as a small [contribution](https://github.com/zenml-io/zenml/pull/1062) to ZenML source code.

-### Sync or Create Storage:
+#### Sync or Create Storage:
-This step is used to attach a storage to the labelling dataset created as part of the previous step within Label Studio.
+This step is used to attach a storage to the labeling dataset created as part of the previous step within Label Studio.
 In this case, I attached an Azure Blob Storage container which had all the data (cheque images) I wanted to use for annotation.

 **Note**: Post running this pipeline, you could run the `zenml annotator dataset annotate <dataset_name>` to start up Label Studio and proceed with data annotation.

-2. *Process Labelled Data Pipeline:*
+### Process Labeled Data Pipeline:

-This was a simple post processing pipeline to convert the labelling output into a cleaner format and included the following steps:
+This was a simple post processing pipeline to convert the labeling output into a cleaner format and included the following steps:

-### Get Dataset:
+#### Get Dataset:
-Fetch details of the labelling dataset created in Label Studio using the `Cheque Labelling Pipeline`.
+This step is used to fetch details of the labeling dataset created in Label Studio using the `Cheque Labeling Pipeline`.

-### Get Labelled Data:
+#### Get Labeled Data:
-This step would take the annotation output (in JSON format) produced by Label Studio corresponding to the given dataset details fetched using previous step.
+This step would take the annotation output (in JSON format) produced by Label Studio corresponding to the given `dataset` fetched using previous step.

-### Convert annotations:
+#### Convert annotations:
 Label Studio generates annotations by default in its own unique JSON format.
 However, I needed all the annotation files to follow one common format similar to the one that is included in the Kaggle dataset used for fine-tuning the model.
-The purpose of this step was to take the json output produced post annotation and convert it into the expected CSV file format which can be consumed as an input by the data processing pipeline.
+The purpose of this step was to take the JSON output produced post annotation and convert it into the expected CSV file format which can be consumed as an input by the data processing pipeline.

 ## Data Processing Pipeline
-The purpose of this pipeline was to take the raw image data and corresponding labelling files and prepare a Hugging Face compatible dataset.
+The purpose of this pipeline was to take the raw image data and corresponding labeling file and prepare a Hugging Face compatible dataset.
 The steps have been summarized below.

 ### Import and clean data
 This step was used to import the annotation CSV file and do some data cleaning.

 ### Split Data
-This step was used prepare the train, test and validation splits for the data.
+The purpose of this step was to prepare the train, test and validation splits for the data.

 ### Create Metadata
-This step was used to prepare the metadata json files corresponding to train, validation and test splits of our data which would be required to prepare a [Hugging Face](https://huggingface.co/docs/datasets/index) compatible dataset.
+This step was used to prepare the metadata JSON files corresponding to train, validation and test splits of our data which would be required to prepare a [Hugging Face](https://huggingface.co/docs/datasets/index) compatible dataset.

 ### Store Data
-This step was used to combine and load the train, test and val splits of the data as a common dataset and push to the [Hugging Face Hub](https://huggingface.co/datasets/shivi/cheques_sample_data).
+This step was used to combine and load the train, test and validation splits of the data as a common dataset and push to the [Hugging Face Hub](https://huggingface.co/datasets/shivi/cheques_sample_data).

 ### Training Pipeline with Continuous Deployment

 The Training pipeline defines the end-to-end process of training the Donut model to predict the required cheque details.
-I leveraged MLFlow for both experiment tracking as well as model deployment as part of this pipeline.
+I leveraged ZenML's MLFlow integration for both experiment tracking as well as model deployment as part of this pipeline.
 This pipeline also includes support for continuous deployment.
 Once model training is complete, the model can be evaluated on a test dataset and can then be deployed to a REST API endpoint, provided that the accuracy of the new model meets a certain threshold.

 The Training pipeline can be summarized as follows: